b3ross/dotenvi/README.md

 Dotenvi can also output result files in json.
 This supported via the `-t` switch that allows specifying either json or dotenv (dotenv is the default).

 This supports a use case for people that are not interested in using .env, but still want the powerful lookup/replacement functionality that dotenvi supports.
+The output file is named `dotenvi.json`.

 ## Configuration